 New non-member companies, which can be created by new non-member individuals IF you have the setting turned on to allow non-members to create accounts on your website.
 A new non-member company can also be added by a person joining under an individual-based member type.
 In these scenarios, the new company record will be auto-approved but the person's record will be awaiting admin approval.

-Records that appear with an "Approve" or "Deactivate" action:
+Records that appear with an "Approve", "Move to Prospect", or "Deactivate" action:

 New signups from the frontend in a member type that requires admin approval.
 In addition to checking for duplicates, we recommend not approving members until their payment status is "Paid."
 Learn more about how to require approval for a new member to receive membership benefits.